Prioritise tasks quickly with assessment channels

 It’s important to set expectations for how the channel is meant to be used.
-Create a post that explains how you’d like members to make requests and report issues.
+Create a canvas that explains how you’d like members to make requests and report issues.
 Here are a few suggestions for these guidelines:

 Indicate priority with emoji.
 Choose a set of emoji that classify how quickly a message should be addressed.

 🔴 :red_circle: emoji means that the issue is urgent.

 🔵 :blue_circle: emoji denotes a question or problem.

 ⚪️ :white_circle: emoji shows that something is feedback.